 - control.forced_response(sys, T=None, U=0.0, X0=0.0, transpose=False, interpolate=False, return_x=None, squeeze=None)¶

-Simulate the output of a linear system.
+Compute the output of a linear system given the input.

 As a convenience for parameters U, X0: Numbers (scalars) are converted to constant arrays with the correct shape.
 The correct shape is inferred from arguments sys and T.